How to Know If You Are Too Drunk to Drive?

 Never lose count of drinks

 Further, some people might be below the legal limit of .08% but still too drunk to drive.
-For example, a person who consumes alcohol rarely will be affected by less alcohol and can exhibit the signs of intoxication at a level below .08%.
-California punishes drivers who are below the legal limit but are still impaired with California Vehicle Code section 23152(a).
-A conviction of this code section is still a DUI conviction.
+For example, a person who consumes alcohol rarely will be affected faster by alcohol and can exhibit signs of intoxication at a level below .08% BAC.
+California law allows the prosecution of drivers who are too impaired to drive in violation of California Vehicle Code section 23152(a).
+This covers cases where the alcohol level is unknown, such as with a refusal case, and cases where the alcohol level is below the legal limit of .08% BAC.
+And yet, a conviction of this code section is still a DUI conviction.

 Alcohol may stay in your circulatory system for up to 18 hours.
-As such, taking a quick nap, or a cold shower, or having a strong cup of coffee might increase your ability to focus but it will not reduce the alcohol level in your body beyond your body’s natural alcohol elimination mechanism.
+As such, taking a quick nap, a cold shower, or having a strong cup of coffee might increase your ability to focus but it will not reduce the alcohol level in your body beyond your body’s natural alcohol elimination mechanism.

 Objective Signs of Alcohol Intoxication